9 Examples of Good UX Design Every Designer Should See

 1- Simplicity

 Perhaps the most crucial part of good UX design is simplicity.
-Yes, not even usability, because chances are your users won’t be able to use the website/app if it isn’t simple enough.

-Take Zara’s home page, for example.
+Take Zara’s home page, for instance.

 good ux examples zara